Unstructured-IO/unstructured/README.md

   <p>API Announcement!</p>
 </h3>

-<p>While access to the hosted Unstructured API will remain free, API Keys will soon be required to make requests.
+<p>While access to the hosted Unstructured API will remain free, API Keys are required to make requests.
 To prevent any disruption, get yours <a href="https://www.unstructured.io/api-key/">here</a> now and start using it today!</p>

 <p>Checkout the <a href="https://github.com/Unstructured-IO/unstructured-api#--">readme</a> here to get started making API calls.
 We'd love to hear your feedback, let us know how it goes in our